hop to it! Easter baskets, hunts & tastings!

 The Littles’ Egg Hunt!

-Last year we did assign each Little their own specific color of plastic egg
+We did assign each Little their own specific color of plastic egg

 We decided to forego the candy treats and when each Little found their 10 eggs, they could turn them in for a prize.
 Sister S found some adorable kid-sized watering cans that they all received as their prize..
 Some other fun warm weather prizes might include bug houses, hula hoops, sidewalk chalk, balls or bubbles.

-In last year’s post we highlighted
+In a past post we also highlighted

 as an activity to do during your Easter celebration.